 Date Idea #11: Take a “staycation” at a favorite local hotel.

-I think every couple should splurge once in awhile and spend the night away, even when a full-blown vacation isn’t in the cards.
+I think every couple should splurge once in a while and spend the night away, even when a full-blown vacation isn’t in the cards.
 Order room service, watch a movie, jump in the hot tub, and sleep in.

-Date Idea #12: Take a dance class.
+Date Idea #12: Take a virtual dance class.

 Date Idea #13: Recreate your first date.

 For Adam and me, this would involve a dive-y Chinese restaurant, Peking Duck, and one too many glasses of chardonnay.
 If you’ve been together a long time, you’ll undoubtedly have fun laughing about those early days, and it may even be a valuable reminder of why you fell so deeply in love in the first place.
+Be creative about how to recreate your dates at home!
+Pick up takeout from the restaurant, dim the lights, use tablecloths, or any unique aspects that a specific restaurant has.